 Attending your first influencer/ content creator event

 I am by no means an ‘influencer’.
 I have been writing this blog for just over a year now.
 People read it, but not that many in the grand scheme of blogging.
-I only hit 1000 followers on Instagram a month ago.
-So what an earth am I doing going to an event like this?
+I only hit 1000 followers on Instagram a month before I went.
+So what an earth was I doing going to an event like this?

 I figured, you have to start somewhere.